awesometic/docker-odroid-kernel-builder/README.md

 Unfortunately, **nope**.

-This image runs on Ubuntu Linux, which means that it runs on Linux kernel.
-In macOS or Windows, this Docker runs this image on Linux VM due to the absence of the kernel on them.
+This image runs on Ubuntu Linux based, which means that it runs on Linux kernel.
+In macOS or Windows, this Docker will run this image on Linux VM due to the absence of the Linux kernel on them.

 For further information, please refer to [References](#References) section of this documents.